Frequently Asked Questions

 - - Borrowers that worked only part of the year

-If a borrower does pay enough in federal taxes the year they finance (or purchase) a solar system, the credit can be applied to pay off the taxes due, Borrowers can claim the tax credit over two tax cycles if they don’t have the full tax liability in year 1.
-If the borrower already paid taxes by withholding them from their paycheck, the federal government will apply issue a tax refund for the delta.
+If a borrower does pay enough in federal taxes the year they finance (or purchase) a solar system, the credit can be applied to pay off the taxes due.
+Borrowers can claim the tax credit over multiple tax cycles if they don't have the full tax liability in year 1.
+If the borrower already paid all their taxes by withholding them from their paycheck, the federal government will apply issue a tax refund for the delta.

 HOW EXACTLY ARE MY LOAN PAYMENTS STRUCTURED?

-The loan is structured to give you the benefit of using the 26% Federal Residential Tax Credit to pay down your loan, so that your initial monthly payments are kept low.
+The loan is structured to give you time to be able to get the benefit of the 30% Federal Residential Tax Credit to then pay down your loan, so that your initial monthly payments are kept low for 18 months.
 After month 18, your loan will re-amortize, and your new monthly payment will be adjusted so your loan is fully repaid by the end of your term.
 Most of our loans* follow the following 3 scenarios after the month 18 is passed:

 * Please note our Flexpay loans are structured so that borrowers can pay as little as just interest for the first 18 months.
 For questions about these loan payments, please reference your Loan Documents or call our customer support: 1-844-562-6725